Andre601/AdvancedServerList/docs/getting-started/index.md

 # Getting Started

 This page will explain how to set up AdvancedServerList and make it work for your server.
 It tries to be as easy to understand as possible.
-But if you still have problems, consider joining the [Discord Server](https://discord.gg/6dazXp6) for help.
+But if you still have problems, consider joining the [Discord Server](https://discord.gg/6dazXp6){ target="_blank" rel="nofollow" } for help.

 ## 1. Download the plugin { #download-the-plugin }